 Come meet students and faculty in the Classics Department at Chancellor Green Courtyard and learn about opportunities to study the history, language, literature, and thought of ancient Greece and Rome.
 Treats to be offered.

 A 1000 word description accompanied by a 15-20 item bibliography is due to Eileen Robinson and Professor Mairhofer, DUS.
-This prospectus must be approved by your advisor and will provide the basis for the conversations you will have with the Undergraduate Committee in December when you meet to discuss your thesis proposal.
+This prospectus must be approved by your advisor and will provide the basis for the conversations you will have with the Undergraduate Committee later this month when you meet to discuss your thesis proposal.

 Individual meetings with the Undergraduate Committee for feedback on senior thesis proposal, and guidance on moving forward.